pgarrett-scripps/FastaFrames/README.md

 ![example workflow](https://github.com/pgarrett-scripps/FastaFrames/actions/workflows/pylint.yml/badge.svg)

 # FastaFrames
-This Python module provides a set of functions to work with FASTA files.
+This Python package provides a set of functions to work with FASTA files.
 It allows you to read FASTA files, convert them to pandas dataframes, manipulate data, and write data back to FASTA files.
-It also supports converting FASTA files to a list of FastaEntry dataclass objects.

 ## Features
 - Read FASTA files into pandas DataFrames